sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 ## Journal to store day-to-day notes, important observations, thoughts and misc.
-### 1/25/21 -
+### 1/25/21 - 1/27/21 -
+#### approx time spent - 10h

 Today I will finish below tasks -
 1. write separate code for rebuilding observations_df and saving the columns - done, need to refactor the new code

 2. note down test cases in a test case document and start building scripts

 3. start building the make_dataset.py code, note down starategy

 4. Make the autodocs work - resolve the 'make: *** No rule to make target 'html'.
-Stop.' error.
+Stop.' error - done Had to reinstall sphinx, added the correct sys path to conf.py.
+Now it is working as expected.
+    Next steps -
+        a.
+Format Index.rst correctly to have a easy to read documentation
+        b.
+Update the theme to 'Read the Docs Theme'
+        c.
+Organize all technical and non-technical documentation in the same place.
+        d.
+Add doc updates as pre-commit step

 5. fix logging issues, tuples and arrays are not being logged correctly

 ### 1/18/21 to 1/20/21-